OneFourBrandon/BrandonBarkerWT1/_pages/about.md

   **Measure of Success:** Maintain good friendships with coworkers after the work term ends.

 ### **Reflection:**
-During my time at CCS, I had the opportunity to work with colleagues from various cultural backgrounds.
-I made a conscious effort to connect with them, learning about their experiences and perspectives.
+During my time at CCS, I had the opportunity to work with colleagues from various cultural backgrounds, I was able to connect with them, learning about their experiences and perspectives.
 This not only enriched my understanding of different cultures but also helped me build meaningful relationships within the team.
-By engaging in conversations and participating in team activities, I was able to foster a sense of camaraderie
+By engaging in conversations and participating in team activities, I was able to feel right at home with my coworkers throughout the work term, and I am confident this will remain the same way going into the second work term.
+Overall, this experience taught me the value of diversity in the workplace and how it can enhance collaboration and teamwork.

 ---